Tamil Nadu polls: AIADMK is a ‘hollow shell’ controlled by BJP-RSS, says Rahul Gandhi

 Congress leader Rahul Gandhi on Sunday castigated the ruling All India Anna Dravida Munnetra Kazhagam in Tamil Nadu, saying it was a “hollow shell” controlled by the Bharatiya Janata Party and the Rashtriya Swayamsevak Sangh.

-The Congress leader was addressing a public meeting of the Dravida Munnetra Kazhagam-led Secular Progressive Alliance in Salem city ahead of the Assembly elections in the state on April 6.
+The Congress leader was addressing a public meeting of the Dravida Munnetra Kazhagam-led Secular Progressive Alliance in Salem city ahead of the Assembly elections in the state that will be held on April 6.

 “This is not the old AIADMK, please do not be confused,” Gandhi said.
 “This is the AIADMK with a mask on top of it.
 It looks like the AIADMK.
 But if you take off the mask, you will find it is not the AIADMK behind the mask, it is the RSS-BJP behind the mask.
 That old AIADMK is dead...It is now a hollow shell controlled by the RSS and the BJP.
 The people of Tamil Nadu have to be careful and understand what is behind this mask.”

-The former Congress chief alleged that Tamil Nadu Chief Minister Edappadi K Palaniswami was corrupt, adding that he needs to bow down in front of Prime Minister Narendra Modi and the RSS.
+The former Congress chief alleged that Chief Minister Edappadi K Palaniswami was corrupt, adding that he needs to bow down in front of Prime Minister Narendra Modi and the RSS.
 “Modi controls the Enforcement Directorate, Central Bureau of Investigation and the chief minister of Tamil Nadu,” he alleged.

 Gandhi questioned why the chief minister “submitted” to the RSS, Modi and Union Home Minister Amit Shah when such subservience was against the Tamil culture and tradition.
 He added that the people of Tamil Nadu had to pay a huge price because of “Palaniswami’s surrender”.